sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 Preparation
 ===========

 The Grid is a cooperation of many different clusters and research organisations, and as such, there is no centralised user management.
 Yet, there must be a way for the system to identify you and your work.
-This is why **Grid certificates** and **Virtual Organisations** (VOs) are introduced.
+This is why **Grid certificates** and **Virtual Organizations** (VOs) are introduced.

 .. sidebar:: More about Grid prerequisites?